ppsasho/SEDC-JS/homeWork/winter homework/README.md

 # Hangman

-During the holidays, playing games is a favorite pastime for many of us.
-Why not build your own and practice all the cool things you’ve learned so far?
-Let’s get started with a classic: Hangman.

-A web page will allow the user to play the hangman game against the computer.
+A web page that will allow the user to play the hangman game against the computer.

 ![hangman.png](assets%2Fhangman.png)